 Minimising the effects of the Discount Rate Ruling

-You may have seen press headlines in February relating to expected insurance cost increases due to a court ruling on “The Discount Rate.”
+You may have seen press headlines in February relating to expected insurance cost increases due to a judicial ruling on “The Discount Rate.”

-Rightly or wrongly a judge decided that from March 20th 2017 the discount rate should be cut from 2.5% to -0.75%.
+Rightly or wrongly the Lord Chancellor decided that from March 20th 2017 the discount rate should be cut from 2.5% to -0.75%.
 Although this change of 3.25% sounds fairly minor, its impact will be dramatic.

 It’s been estimated that it will cost the insurance industry a one off amount of £5.8 billion and £850 million each year from now on.
 For example, Aviva have allocated £385 million to cover the impact on their 2016 figures.